Affiliate Gear Editor

 Down Insulation

 Down insulation is a natural fill made from goose or duck plumage.
 Down is highly sought after by backpackers because it is lightweight, easy to compress, performs well in cold, dry conditions, and is durable.
-The downside of down insulation (pun intended) is that it loses insulation efficiency when it’s wet, some people may be allergic, and it is typically more expensive than synthetic.
+The downside of down insulation (pun intended) is that it can lose insulation efficiency when it’s wet, some people may be allergic, and it is typically more expensive than synthetic.

 Synthetic Insulation

 Synthetic insulation is designed to mimic down but is instead made from polyester fibers.
 It is desirable because it dries quickly, provides insulation even when wet, is non-allergenic, and is affordable.
 The negatives of synthetic insulation are that it’s not as durable as down and tends to be heavier and bulkier.
 Synthetic sleeping bags don’t have a fill power spec, so you’ll have to refer to the ISO/EN rating to determine how warm the sleeping bag is.
+We don’t typically recommend synthetic sleeping bags for backpacking unless you are allergic to down or you are consistently camping in very wet weather, as modern down sleeping bags tend to offer a much better warmth to weight and still maintain solid water resistance.

 Down/Synthetic Blends

 Some sleeping bags opt for a best-of-both-worlds option by using a blend of down and synthetic.
 Some hybrid bags contain down in certain regions of the bag and synthetic in others, whereas other hybrid bags use a blend of materials throughout.
 Hybrid bags tend to perform well in mixed weather conditions and hold up well when wet or damp.
 Some will use synthetic insulation in areas like the foot box or underside of the bag that are most likely to get wet and down in the areas that require the most insulation.
 The downside of hybrid bags is that they are typically not as light, compressible, or warm as fully down bags, nor are they as water resistant and affordable as synthetic bags.
+However, a sleeping bag like The North Face One lends a ton of versatility to your backpacking kit.

 Mummy

 Mummy bags are the slimmest sleeping bag option and are wider up top and taper down towards the feet.
 Mummy sleeping bags have a snug fit and typically feature a contoured hood that you can cinch tight.
 This is often the lightest and warmest sleeping bag design, making them a great pick for backpacking.
+The Western Mountaineering MegaLite is a classic mummy shape but with great girth at the shoulder and hips.

 Semi-rectangular

 If mummy bags make you feel claustrophobic, you may prefer the semi-rectangular or modified mummy.
 These bags come in a variety of shapes but tend to be a little wider and roomier than mummy bags with a slightly tapered design.
 Semi-rectangular sleeping bags feature a blend of warmth and space.
+The NEMO Riff 30 Endless Promise is a well-designed modified-mummy bag that has tons of space to move around.

 two backpacking sleeping bags on sleeping pads outside

 The Kelty Cosmic 20 features a semi-rectangular shape and the Big Agnes Torchlight 20 sports a mummy shape.
-Photo: Rebecca Parsons/The Inertia
+Photo: Rebecca Parsons//The Inertia

 Rectangular